UNESCO-Greece Melina Mercouri International Prize for the Safeguarding and Management of Cultural Landscapes

 Frequently Asked Questions

-The Prize may be conferred upon individuals, institutions, other entities or non-governmental organizations that have made a significant contribution to the safeguarding, management and enhancement of the world's major cultural landscapes.
+The Prize may be awarded to individuals, institutions, other entities or non-governmental organizations that have made a significant contribution to the safeguarding, management and enhancement of the world's major cultural landscapes.

-Applications must be submitted via the online application form available on Prize’s dedicated webpage.
+Applications must be submitted in English or French via the online application form available on Prize’s dedicated webpage.
 Submissions and materials received through any other mediums will not be considered.

-The Prize recognises safeguarding efforts for all cultural landscapes, including, but not limited to, those inscribed on UNESCO World Heritage List.
+The Prize recognises efforts to safeguard all cultural landscapes including but not limited to those inscribed on the UNESCO World Heritage List.

-Letters of support are not part of the mandatory application documentation.
-However, letters of support from relevant entities are welcome, and you will have the possibility to attach such documents in the last part of the application form.
+Letters of endorsement are not a mandatory component of the application documentation.
+However, letters of endorsement from relevant entities are welcomed and can be included in the final section of the application form.

 There is no limit to the number of applications nominated per country.